 Links to school values:

 Mutual respect and empathy lie at the heart of our Values.
+Our vision 'together we love, learn and grow' is what we strive to achieve in every aspect of our school life.
 Children learn that their behaviours have an effect on their own rights and those of others.
 All members of the school community treat each other with respect.

 Our pupils understand that there are many faiths represented in modern Britain and an increasing amount in our community too.
 We learn about the major world faiths in line with the requirements of the Worcestershire SACRE to foster an understanding and acceptance of the beliefs of others.